matteobettini/professional_website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: Matteo's research is focused on studying heterogeneity and resilience in multi-agent and multi-robot systems.
+bio: Matteo's research is focused on multi-agent reinforcement learning, with applications to robotics and LLM agents.

 # Interests to show in About widget
 interests: